LiteWinOS/Dark-RamMap/README.md

 **Dark RAMMap** is a lightweight, dark-themed Windows physical memory utility inspired by Sysinternals RAMMap.
 Built using C# and native NT kernel APIs (`ntdll.dll`), it provides a real-time, low-level breakdown of system RAM allocation across process working sets, standby lists, modified pages, and kernel pools—wrapped in a modern dark interface.

 ---
+Fast to retrieve info but not accuracy , close enough tho
+---

 ## Key Features